uoregon-libraries/uolib-primo-nui/README.md

 You can edit the other files in your package's folder and changes will be made in real-time if you copied the override file as-is, or on an image rebuild.

+### Central Package

+You should regularly update the central package files, otherwise customizations which would work in production will appear to be broken in dev.
+A simple script has been added to do this: `sync-central.sh`.

+This script deletes and then replaces the central package files with the latest from the alliance's github repo.

 ### Creating deploy packages

 Make sure your working directory is *pristine*, or things can get annoying /